 Once you have settled on what you want to do with the radio, consider the accessories to compliment the station, and fully enjoy operation.
 Are you going mobile in a vehicle.
 Consider a speaker-mic, external antenna, and a battery eliminator.
 Will you be going on an extended hike?
 An extra battery, or an alkaline battery pack will come in handy.
 Have you volunteered for a public service event?
 A high gain antenna, air conduit earpiece, and leather case will ensure you hear the action, the action hears you, and your radio survives the fall to the ground when someone bumps into you.

-My recommendation for a first radio is the Wouxun KG-UVD1P.
-It is well constructed, built to IP55 specifications making it resistant to rain, comes with a decent antenna for a handheld, and is easier to program than others.
-It can also be complimented with a wide range of accessories for just about any situation.
 Do you have a special requirement, or need?
 Drop me line, I'll work one-on-one with you to help you make an even more informed decision for your first, second, or even third radio.